-Response to OIG Proposed Recommendations 1.
-Recommendation Highlights and Conclusion ment 1 For recommendation 1A, the OIG recommends that the Deputy Assistant Secretary for Single Family Housing update HUD's loss mitigation policies, to include deadlines for the servicers to file the FHA HAMP non-incentivized partial claims and consider imposing sanctions for noncompliance with these deadline requirements.
+Response to OIG Proposed Recommendations

+1. Recommendation Highlights and Conclusion

+For recommendation 1A, the OIG recommends that the Deputy Assistant Secretary for Single Family Housing update HUD's loss mitigation policies, to include deadlines for the servicers to file the FHA-HAMP non-incentivized partial claims and consider imposing sanctions for noncompliance with these deadline requirements.
 Housing agrees that a deadline for servicers to file non-incentivized partial claims should be established and will review partial claim information to propose a timeframe in a future servicing handbook update.
-This update to policy i contingent on a legal opinion from HUD's Office of General Counsel (OGC) affirming HUD's legal authority to impose such a deadline. nent 1 For recommendation 1B, the OIG recommends that the Deputy Assistant Secretary for Single Family Housing update HUD's loss mitigation policies to include deadlines for servicers to report the new terms of the FHA-HAMP non-incentivized loan modifications and consider imposing sanctions for noncompliance with these deadlines.
-Housing will consult with OGC to determine if a timeframe to file non- incentivized claims can be enforced and if sanctions can be imposed for failure to do so.
-Conclusion ent 1 As indicated above, Housing agrees with the findings and recommendations outlined in the draft audit and agrees to take appropriate corrective actions.
-Housing will provide details and target completion dates in its Management Decision.
+This update to policy is contingent on a legal opinion from HUD's Office of General Counsel (OGC) affirming HUD's legal authority to impose such a deadline.

+For recommendation 1B, the OIG recommends that the Deputy Assistant Secretary for Single Family Housing update HUD's loss mitigation policies to include deadlines for servicers to report the new terms of the FHA-HAMP non-incentivized loan modifications and consider imposing sanctions for noncompliance with these deadlines.
+Housing will consult with OGC to determine if a timeframe to file non-incentivized claims can be enforced and if sanctions can be imposed for failure to do so.